g-leech/argmin-gravitas/pages/tech.md

 - _The Nature of Computation_
 - _Statistical Rethinking_
 - _Fooled by Randomness_
-- A Programmer's Introduction to Mathematics
+- _A Programmer's Introduction to Mathematics_
+- Barak and Sanjeev Arora: _Comp Complexity_
 <!-- Gödel, Escher, Bach  -->
 <!-- Structure and Interpretation of Computer Programs -->

 <br>